Multitasking On Your Resume

 Task switching

-Task switching involves being able to move your focus and attention quickly from one task to another without losing momentum.
-It is one of the most important among your office skills and requires a great deal of flexibility.
-However, it allows you to get two or more tasks done without taking extra time to complete them.
+Task switching is one of the most important office skills and requires a great deal of flexibility.
+Mastering task switching allows you to get two or more tasks done concurrently, without taking extra time to complete them.

 Time management